Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="using-python-virtual-environment-on-a-pawsey-system"></a>
 #### Using Python Virtual Environment on a Pawsey system
 As an alternative to use containers when wanting to install various python libraries that are not available under modules, a Python Virtual Environment can be used.
-The set up and usage of a Python Virtual Environment is explained in this [tutorial].\
+The set up and usage of a Python Virtual Environment is explained in this [tutorial].

-Further information on Python Virtual enviornments can be found in the official [documentation](https://docs.python.org/3/tutorial/venv.html), and further information on symlinks can be found [here](https://dashdash.io/1/ln).\
+Further information on Python Virtual enviornments can be found in the official [documentation](https://docs.python.org/3/tutorial/venv.html), and further information on symlinks can be found [here](https://dashdash.io/1/ln).

 Notes to the tutorial:
 In case your PYTHONPATH environment variable is not automatically set to the python version in your virtual enviornment, please manually set your PYTHONPATH as follows:\
 ~~~
 $ export PYTHONPATH=$MYGROUP/tutorial-env/lib/python3.6/site-packages
 ~~~
-If your virtual environment is called differently to *tutorial-env*, please replace accordingly.\
+If your virtual environment is called differently to *tutorial-env*, please replace accordingly.

-ADD MORE!!
+In the tutorial section where prompted to load the *fix.group.permissions.sh* file, the file does not need to be located in your current directory, but is already on the HPC, therefore typing the command as prompted in the video suffices, without prior downloading the file.
+More information on the fix group permissions Pawsey tool is provided in the [Pawsey Documentation](https://support.pawsey.org.au/documentation/display/US/Pawsey+File+Systems+and+their+Usage).

 <a name="parallel-programming"></a>
 ### Parallel Programming